Milwaukee Avenue (Chicago): Route description

 True to its name, the street, which began as a Native American trail, eventually leads north to the state of Wisconsin and through Kenosha and Racine towards Milwaukee, though not directly.
 Starting with a short section at N. Canal and W. Lake Streets, it begins in earnest at the corner of N. Des Plaines and W. Kinzie Streets and heads northwest for about 40 mi, eventually following Illinois Route 21 before joining Skokie Highway (U.S. Route 41) in Gurnee, Illinois, which eventually merges at Interstate 94 where Skokie Highway and the Tri-State Tollway split off, continuing to Milwaukee.
 From Harlem Avenue to Riverside Drive, it is Illinois Route 21.

 Milwaukee Avenue is a popular route for bicyclists.
 The southeastern end of Milwaukee Avenue is the most heavily bicycled stretch of road in Chicago, with cyclists accounting for 22% of all traffic there on a randomly selected day in September.

-The street is lined with storefronts, restaurants and the occasional art gallery through most of the city.

 The CTA's Blue Line runs beneath and alongside Milwaukee Avenue from its beginning at Canal and Lake Streets out to Logan Boulevard, with stations at Grand Avenue, Chicago Avenue, Division Street, Damen Avenue (in the Wicker Park neighborhood), Western Avenue, California Avenue and Logan Square.
 The Kennedy Expressway (Interstate 90) roughly parallels Milwaukee Avenue as well.